Call Today to Get Started With Your Visa!

 • The interview confirmation letter.

-P1S visa holder essential support personnel may not generally apply for a green card based on their P1S visa.
-The P1S visa requires the visa holder to declare their intention to return to their home abroad and prove they have an established residence abroad that they will keep through the duration of their stay in the U.S.
+P1S Visa holder essential support personnel may not generally apply for a green card based on their P1S Visa. this visa requires the visa holder to declare their intention to return to their home abroad and prove they have an established residence abroad that they will keep through the duration of their stay in the U.S.

-Can you study in the United States under the P1S visa?
+Can you study in the United States under this visa?

 Yes.
-P1S visa holders may study full-time or part-time while in the United States so long as the original conditions of the P1S visa are adhered to.
-If the educational program lasts longer than the period of validity for the P1S visa, the visa holder should apply for a student visa that would permit them to remain in the United States for the purpose of completing their education.
-Continuing education is not a valid basis for extending the P1S visa.
+P1S Visa holders may study full-time or part-time while in the United States so long as the original conditions of this visa are adhered to.
+If the educational program lasts longer than the period of validity for this visa, the visa holder should apply for a student visa that would permit them to remain in the United States for the purpose of completing their education.
+Continuing education is not a valid basis for extending this visa.

 • The fee to submit form DS-160 is $160.